Wednesday January 5, 2022

 And utilizing those free resources severely reduces the environmental (and financial) cost of growing.
 Lights and fans run for hours a day, every day, over several months, skyrocketing the final grams per watt harvested.
 Sun-grown cannabis will almost always cost less to purchase.

 Some of the best strains to grow in a greenhouse include Northern Lights, Tahoe OG, and Jack Flash due to their large size, resistance to mold and pests, and their ability to withstand slight temperature fluctuations.

-Have you ever compared the differences between outdoor, indoor, and greenhouse grown marijuana?
-What did you notice?
+How do you compare the differences between outdoor, indoor, and greenhouse grown marijuana?
+Educate us in the comments below!